CristeaTeodorAndrei/CubeSat/README.md

 2. Plug in the OBC and follow the steps:

-- Start OS Optimization code (OptiPiWizzard.py).[^1]
+- Start OS Optimization code (Optimization.py).[^1]
 - Start Testing Phase.[^2]
 - Run OnBoard Software code (OBSW.py).

 ## Optimization Phase

-In order to reduce energy usage and ensure efficient performance of the whole system, a number of optimisations have been implemented.
+In order to reduce energy usage and ensure efficient performance of the whole system, a number of optimisations have been implemented:

 - Deactivating Wi-Fi Module
 - Deactivating Bluetooth Module